awsdocs/amazon-route53-docs/doc_source/routing-to-beanstalk-environment.md

 1. Choose **Create**\.

-   Changes generally propagate to all Amazon Route 53 servers within 60 seconds\.
+   Changes generally propagate to all Route 53 servers within 60 seconds\.

-**To create an Amazon Route 53 alias resource record set to route traffic to an Elastic Beanstalk environment**
+**To create an Amazon Route 53 alias record to route traffic to an Elastic Beanstalk environment**

-1. Sign in to the AWS Management Console and open the Amazon Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)\.
+1. Sign in to the AWS Management Console and open the Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)\.

 1. In the navigation pane, choose **Hosted Zones**\.